Fix Prompt Template Drift Between Agent Versions

-You deploy three instances of a LangGraph code-review agent across different environments.
-Production is on version 1.2, staging is on 1.3, and a canary instance is on 1.4.
-Each version has slightly different system prompts — version 1.2 checks for security issues, 1.3 added performance checks but accidentally dropped the formatting guidelines, 1.4 restored formatting but changed the output schema field names.
-Users see wildly inconsistent review quality depending on which instance handles their PR.
-Worse, the inconsistency is hard to diagnose because no one tracked what changed in the prompts between versions — the prompts live in Python strings scattered across the codebase.
+You run three instances of a LangGraph code-review agent.
+Production is on prompt v1.2, staging on v1.3, a canary on v1.4.
+Each version’s system prompt differs slightly: v1.2 checks for security issues, v1.3 added performance checks but dropped the formatting rules, v1.4 restored formatting but renamed an output-schema field.
+Reviewers see wildly inconsistent quality depending on which instance picked up their PR, and nobody can say what changed between versions because the prompts live as triple-quoted Python strings scattered across the codebase.

 Common causes